 applicability

-The considerations/processes defined in this document applies to any activities producing data which is (or may be) re-used and preserved for significant periods.
-It is applicable to those organizations and individuals who create information that may need Long-Term Preservation and to organizations making information available for the Long Term.
+The considerations/processes defined in this document apply to any activities producing data which is (or may be) re-used and preserved for significant periods.
+It is applicable to those organizations and individuals who create information that may need long-term preservation and to organizations making information available for the long term.

 rationale

 Data that is collected or created needs to have additional information associated with it if it is to be independently understandable, usable and trusted as being authentic.
 That additional information changes over time, as hardware, software, the general environment and users’ tacit knowledge changes.
-OAIS uses the terms Representation Information and Preservation Description Information for this associated information, and must be accumulated over the lifecycle of the data.
+OAIS uses the terms Representation Information and Preservation Description Information for this associated information.
+Itmust be accumulated over the lifecycle of the data.
 For example Provenance Information will accumulate over time, recording the things which have happened to the data.

 Funders are increasingly asking that Data Management Plans accompany any request for project funding, however these tend not to evolve with the project and are difficult to monitor.